wp-plugins/teachpress/readme.txt

 == Changelog ==

+= 5.0.16 - (13.10.2015) =
+* New: Foreign key checks can be disabled for installs and updates (parameter TEACHPRESS_FOREIGN_KEY_CHECKS added).

+= 5.0.15 - (28.09.2015) =
+* New: [tpcloud]: New parameter "author" added
+* Bugfix: Fixed a wrong definition of where clauses in some database functions under some conditions (Thanks for reporting to David Lahm)
+* Bugfix: Fixed a bug in the tinyMCE plugin which leads to wrong parameter names in shortcodes
+* Bugfix: Fixed several bugs in the copy course function

+= 5.0.14 - (24.08.2015) =
+* Changed: Spanish translation updated (Thanks to Alfonso Montejo)
+* Bugfix: Fixed a bug which has added all default values of the plugin settings after reactivation again
+* Bugfix: Edit student form doesn't display the student data

 = 5.0.13 - (16.08.2015) =
 * New: Optional error reporting for actviations added
 * Bugfix: Descending style formats were not available via tinyMCE plugin [#11](https://github.com/winkm89/teachPress/issues/11)
 * Bugfix: Fixed a bug which leads to an error message after plugin activation

 = 5.0.12 - (22.07.2015) =
-* Bugfix: Fixed a bug in the declaration of two parameter for the tinyMCE plugin
+* Bugfix: Fixed a bug in the declaration of two parameters for the tinyMCE plugin
 * Bugfix: Constructor of the books widget updated to PHP 5 style, see [Deprecating PHP4 style constructors in WordPress 4.3](https://make.wordpress.org/core/2015/07/02/deprecating-php4-style-constructors-in-wordpress-4-3/)
 * Bugfix: The plural form of "Journal Articles" was not displayed